Fried Squash

 - Create a dredging station with a bowl of buttermilk and a bowl of cornmeal mix.
 Add a dash of garlic salt to the buttermilk and a teaspoon to the cornmeal mix.

 - Dredge squash into buttermilk, then cornmeal.
-Repeat until all squash is battered.
-Set aside.
+Repeat until all squash rounds are battered.
+Set aside in a bowl or on a plate.

 - Place oil in a skillet to cover the bottom.
 Turn heat to medium.
-When it's hot (325 degrees), add battered squash in a single layer until the bottom of the skillet is covered.
+When oil is hot (325 degrees), add battered squash in a single layer until the bottom of the skillet is covered.

 - Fry squash 3 to 5 minutes on one side, then flip over with a fork and fry a few minutes on the other side until golden brown.

-- Remove squash from skillet and drain on a wire rack.
+- Remove squash from skillet and drain on a wire rack or paper towels.
 Sprinkle with salt and pepper.

 - Repeat process in small batches.
 Each squash that is sliced equals one batch, so if using 3 squash, you will have 3 batches.